selimanac/defold-blender-convex-hull/README.md

-# Creating Convex Hull points in Blender
+# Creating Convex Hull in Blender

 This small script is tested with Blender 4.1.1.
 It might not work any older versions.
-You can find example Blender project and Python Scripts in the `blender` [folder](https://github.com/selimanac/defold-blender-convexhull/tree/main/blender) of this repo.
+You can find the example Blender project and Python Scripts in the `blender` [folder](https://github.com/selimanac/defold-blender-convexhull/tree/main/blender) of this repo.
+Defold project contains example [Convex hull](https://defold.com/manuals/physics-shapes/#convex-hull-shape) shapes.

 ### Create Convex Hull in Blender: